 OVI / DUI Charges

-A good DUI/OVI attorney will look for weaknesses in the investigation which can be used to improve the outcome of the case.
-The first part of a DUI/OVI investigation typically starts with a traffic stop but sometimes starts with an accident or a sobriety checkpoint, or some other interaction between a law enforcement officer and a driver.
-From a Fourth Amendment perspective, the initial detention of the driver must be justified by evidence giving the officer a reasonable suspicion the driver was operating under the influence or otherwise violating the law.
+A good Ohio DUI/OVI attorney will look for weaknesses in the investigation which can be used to improve the outcome of the case.
+The first part of a DUI/OVI investigation typically starts with a traffic stop but sometimes starts with an accident, a sobriety checkpoint, or some other interaction between a law enforcement officer and a driver.
+From a Fourth Amendment perspective, the initial detention of the driver must be justified by evidence giving the officer a reasonable suspicion the driver was operating a vehicle under the influence or otherwise violating the law.